hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 r_n^2 = 1 + \frac{\theta^2}{n^2}.
 $$

-When $n$ gets large, this gets very close to $1$.
-In fact, you can prove in Exercise 4 below that
+When $n$ gets large, this is very close to $1$.
+In fact, you can prove in Exercise 4 that

 $$
 r_\infty = \lim_{n\to \infty} r_n^{n} = 1.